StanJulia/StanSample.jl/README.md

 ## Versions

-### Version 6.16.8 (under development)
+### Version 6.13.8

+1. Support for InferenceObjects v0.3
-1. Many `tmp` directories created during testing have been removed from the repo.
+2. Many `tmp` directories created during testing have been removed from the repo.
-2. Updated to upcoming BridgeStan v1.0
+3. Support for BridgeStan v1.0 has been dropped.

 ### Version 6.13.7